quasarframework/quasar/docs/src/pages/quasar-cli/developing-ssr/handling-404-and-500-errors.md

         // to display a nice error page that contains the stack
         // and other useful information
         else if (process.env.DEV) {
-          // render.error is available on dev only render.error({ err, req, res })
+          // serve.error is available on dev only serve.error({ err, req, res })
         }
         // we're in production, so we should have another method
         // to display something to the client when we encounter an error